MX2015/testgit2/readme.txt

 git is a software
-I see u .
+I see u
-U see ME .
+U see ME
-Good Dog。
+Good Dog
-modify again.
+modify again
 ====================
 mm
 nn

-测试中文
+\nThis is my project's memo